-The second literature investigates the role and impact of political campaigns, and in particular their interaction with new media technologies.
-Following the seminal work of Eldersveld (1956), researchers have used natural or randomized experiments to evaluate the effectiveness of a wide array of campaigning methods on vote shares4: positive effects have for instance been found for door-to-door canvassing (Braconnier et al., 2017; Pons, 2018) and lawn signs (Farrer et al., 2016), but not for phone calls (Shaw et al., 2012).
-Similarly, researchers have looked at the effects of political advertising on different media technologies.
-Studies have highlighted the role played by the Internet (Larcinese and Miner, 2018) and Twitter (Fujiwara Thomas et al., 2021) in increasing Democratic vote shares in presidential elections, while Broockman and Green (2014) find that Facebook ads might have helped voters to recall candidate's names, but not favoring them in the polls.
+The second literature investigates the role of political campaigns, and in particular their interaction with new media technologies.
+Studies have highlighted the role played by the Internet (Larcinese and Miner, 2018) and Twitter (Fujiwara, Thomas and Muller, Karsten and Schwarz, Carlo, 2021) in increasing Democratic vote shares in presidential elections, while Broockman and Green (2014) find that Facebook ads might have helped voters to recall candidate's names, but not favoring them in the polls.
 TV ads can impact electoral results by changing both the composition of the electorate (Spenkuch and Toniatti, 2018) and voters' preferences (Gerber et al., 2011).
 Larreguy et al. (2018) show that radio advertising in Mexico benefited candidates from lesser-known parties, as did the rollout of free mail delivery in the US during the late 19th century (Perlman and Sprick Schuster, 2016).
 If all these studies are particularly helpful for understanding the causal channels through which campaigns influence votes, they usually estimate their effects at a given moment in time, and for one specific means of communication.
 Yet, it is likely that both the costs and effectiveness of campaign technologies have evolved over time, generating changes in their relative efficiency and their substituability in candidate strategies.
 We contribute to this literature by investigating these historical evolutions.